Search This Blog

 Jargon Monoxide Phobia is unwarranted

-It is not Jargon Monoxide but unreasonable interest rates, irrelevant regulations and excessive government interference rather than providing a business-friendly eco-system that is killing most businesses.
+It is not jargon monoxide but unreasonable interest rates, irrelevant regulations, and excessive government interference rather than providing a business-friendly ecosystem that is killing most businesses.

-I don’t think in the corporate world anyone, especially the bosses or managers would go out of the way to put in efforts to learn merely to boast their bombastic skill sets or their pedagogy.
-For businesses profits and targets are a greater priority than prolixity involving pleonastic cant or galimatias.
+I don’t think in the corporate world anyone, especially the bosses or managers, would go out of the way to put in efforts to learn merely to boast their bombastic skill sets or their pedagogy.
+For businesses, profits and targets are a greater priority than prolixity involving pleonastic cant or galimatias.

 If at all there are a few instances of excessive verbiage, as in most trends in many domains they have percolated from political leaders and religious preachers.*1